 Hundreds of retailers take part in the scheme, from global brands to more local stores, in what is increasingly being seen as the official start of the Christmas shopping season.
-Click Frenzy sales have continued to grow since it began in 2012, with £200 million spent in 2015, a 15% rise observed in 2016, with further growth estimated for 2017.
-With an additional May ‘Mayhem’ sale now taking place in addition to the November event, the trend shows no sign of slowing down.
+An additional May ‘Mayhem’ sale now takes place in addition to the November event.

 Malaysia’s biggest online sales event is called #MYCYBERSALE.
 Now in its fourth year, the event occurs every October and lasts for five days.
-International brands, such as Levi’s and Uniqlo have taken part in the event in the last few years.
+International brands, such as Uniqlo, have taken part in the event in the last few years.

 With more than 600 merchants taking part last year, #MYCYBERSALE made its way into the Malaysia Book of Records for the highest number of online merchants in an online sale event.